 Months of entry

-- There will be an obvious focus on all PE activity areas (games, gymnastic activities, dance, athletic activities, swimming and outdoor and adventurous activities) throughout the course.
+- There will be an obvious focus on NC PE activity areas (games, gymnastic activities, dance, athletic activities, swimming and outdoor and adventurous activities) throughout the course.

-The course is organised as three modules:
+The course is organised into three modules:

-- Professional Issues in school based education
+- Professional Issues in School-based Education

 - Teaching and Learning in the Curriculum